badeeer/mnistfashion-vae/README.md

 ## Source Code

+## Source Code

-You can find the complete source code and implementation in the notebook file, mnistfashion-vae.ipynb
+You can find the complete source code and implementation in the notebook file, [mnistfashion-vae.ipynb](https://github.com/badeeer/mnistfashion-vae/blob/master/mnistfashion-vae.ipynb).

 ## Usage